 \paragraph{Results for V1} Results for the vessel 1 are presented in Figure~\ref{fig:res:v1}.
-The best estimate in the sense of the greatest approximated log-likelihood is given by the map estimated with the MCEM EA method, followed by Ozaki, Kessler and Euler (see Table \ref{tab:contrast:vals} for the values of each log-likelihood, for each estimated parameter). $\hat{\theta}_{\mathsf{kes}}$ is quite unstable, as the correction term for the variance (given in equation \eqref{eq:kes:var}) leads to a non positive semi-definite matrix for 28\% of the observations.
+The best estimate in the sense of the greatest approximated log-likelihood is given by the map estimated with the MCEM EA method, followed by Ozaki, Kessler and Euler (see Table \ref{tab:contrast:vals} for the values of each log-likelihood, for each estimated parameter).
+Again $\hat{\bs{\theta}}_{\mathsf{K}}$ is unstable as the correction term for the variance (given in equation \eqref{eq:kes:var}) leads to a non positive semi-definite matrix for 28\% of the observations.
 However, the estimated map is similar to the one given by Ozaki and EA MCEM methods although less concentrated around the data.
-The EA MCEM method provides the best estimate in terms of likelihood.
-The acceptation rate for conditionnal simulation is of 1.4\%.
+The acceptance rate for the conditional simulation of the EA MCEM method is 1.4\%.
 Euler discretization method estimates a potential map with a much more spread attractive zone than the three other methods.
-Moreover, the orientation of this zone does not follow what seems to be the main axis of trawling (mainly East-West, here).
-Both Ozaki and MCEM EA methods provide a similar estimated map (it terms of parameters and of likelihood): a Gaussian form wrapping what appears to be the main trawling zone.
+Moreover, the orientation of this zone does not follow what seems to be the main axis of trawling (mainly East-West).
+Both Ozaki and MCEM EA methods provide a similar estimated map (in terms of parameters and of likelihood): a Gaussian form wrapping what appears to be the main trawling zone.
 The axis of the resulting Gaussian form are conform to the trawling directions of the vessels.